lukasaron/terraform-provider-stripe/docs/resources/stripe_meter.md

 Arguments accepted by this resource include:

+* `default_aggregation` - (Required) Resource.
+The default settings to aggregate a meter’s events with.
 * `display_name` - (Required) String.
 The display name of the meter.
 * `event_name` - (Required) String.
 The name of the meter event to record usage for.
 Corresponds with the `event_name` field on meter events.
+* `customer_mapping` - Resource.
+Fields that specify how to map a meter event to a customer.
 * `event_time_window` - (Optional) String.
 The time window to pre-aggregate meter events for, if any.
 Possible values are:
  - `day` - Events are pre-aggregated in daily buckets
  - `hour` - Events are pre-aggregated in hourly buckets
+* `value_settings` - Resource.
+Fields that specify how to calculate a meter event’s value.

 ### Default Aggregation